kHarshit/DS5983LLM/README.md

 * **Project 1 (N-gram models):** Test various n-gram models on Reuters.
 * **Project 2 (Transformer Architecture Implementation and Machine Translation):** Implement Transformer model architecture form scratch.
 Train the model on a machine translation task from German to English using the Multi30k dataset.
 Implement greedy decoding and beam search for translation.
 * **Project 3 (Text Summarization with HuggingFace BART):**  Evaluated summarization of 3 pre-trained Hugging Face Transformer models BART, T5, Pegasus on SAMSum dataset.
-Improved BART model’s ROUGE score on testing set from 28.7 to 37.5 by fine-tuning with Mixed Precision.
+Improved BART model’s ROUGE score on testing set from 28.7 to 37.5 by fine-tuning with Mixed Precision (AMP).
+* **Project 4 (Prompt Engineering and Few-Shot Learning with Flan-T5 for Dialogue Summarization):** Performed prompt engineering on Flan-T5 using dialogsum dataset with instructional prompts and pre-built T5 prompts.
+Experimented with zero-shot and few-shot learning to assess their impact on summaries' relevance and coherence.
+* **Project 5 (Fine-Tuning Flan-T5 with PEFT (LoRA)):**

 ### Syllabus